diannedejesus/update_contacts/readme.md

 ## Goals and milestones
 - [partial]Make accessLink code on lists clickable to have it ![send an email] or display a printable page.
-    -[]format and redact printable page
--[]Verify if the receipt page works with cases that have two names divided by the slash symbol -[]Implement the forget password option
--[]Implement password obscurity and option for showing -[]Change the comparison on the compare page, in the data has been verified then compare the historic with the verified data but only if no unverified submits exist
+    -[completed]format and redact printable page -[completed]Verify if the receipt page works with cases that have two names divided by the slash symbol -[Completed]Implement password obscurity -[completed]Change the comparison on the compare page, in the data has been verified then compare the historic with the verified data but only if no unverified submits exist

 ### Secondary Goals
--[]Find an alternative method for handling names and other data without seperating with $ and splitting -[]test failed conditions of each section and implement a fix
+-[]test failed conditions of each section and implement a fix
     -[]create a plan for this

-- [ ]Format phones numbers to a standard representation (if needed)
-    - [additional] permit user to post a name to associate number phone number too
-    - [additional] Limit the type of phone numbers to match outlooks limits
-    - [] unify number and type array to avoid errors match number and type

 ### Wishlist Feature
-- [ ][additional Feature] Collect submit fails with reason for fail (imcomplete information, missing name, etc.)
 - [ ][additional Feature] Submit contact changes to exchange
+- [ ][additional Feature] Collect submit fails with reason for fail (incomplete information, missing name, etc.)
+- [ ][additional Feature] Possibly track who enters an email after-the-fact for a receipt but does not want it associated to their account.
 - [ ][additional feature] allow for adding a reason for disabling
-- [ ][additional Feature] Possibly track who enters an email after-the-fact for a receipt but does not want it associated to their account.
 - [ ][additional Feature] Add a field for the access-link to be filled in manually if none is provided.
+- [ ][additional Feature] option for showing password
+- [ ][additional Feature] Implement the forget password option

 - [ ][Wishlist] Dashboard with visualizations
 - [ ][wishlist] integrate USPS address validity verification
 - [ ][wishlist] Click through handler, session detection